The Shafarevich conjecture revisited: Finiteness of pointed families of polarized varieties: Introduction

 \subsection{Arithmetic application}

-Although led by the Lang-Vojta conjecture and its many predictions, our actual motivation for investigating finiteness of pointed families of polarized varieties is of an arithmetic nature.
-Indeed, our motivation for proving Theorem \ref{thm:main} stems from arithmetic questions surrounding integral points on the moduli stack $\mathcal{M}$ over $\mathbb{Q}$.
+Our actual motivation for investigating finiteness of pointed families of polarized varieties is of an arithmetic nature.
 In fact, by using Theorem \ref{thm:main} we are able to verify certain expected finiteness properties for integral points on $\mathcal{M}$; see Theorem \ref{thm2} below for a precise statement.

 Let $k$ be an algebraically closed field of characteristic zero.
 A variety $X$ over $k$ is said to be \emph{arithmetically hyperbolic over $k$} if there is a $\ZZ$-finitely generated subring $A\subset k$ and a finite type separated $A$-scheme $\mathcal{X}$ with $\mathcal{X}_k \cong X$ over $k$ such that, for all $\ZZ$-finitely generated subrings $ A'\subset k$ containing $A$, the set $\mathcal{X}(A')$ of $A'$-points on $\mathcal{X}$ is finite.
 Thus, roughly speaking, a variety is arithmetically hyperbolic if it has only finitely many integral points.
-Note that this notion for varieties naturally extends Lang's notions \cite{Lang1} of the Siegel property for affine varieties over number fields; see also \cite[\S 7]{JBook} or \cite{VojtaLangExc}.

-In \cite{LangIHES}, Lang suggests that finiteness statements involving integral points over rings of integers should continue to hold over arbitrary $\mathbb{Z}$-finitely generated subrings of $\mathbb{C}$.
-For example, after work of Siegel \cite{Siegel1}, Mahler \cite{Mahler1}, and Parry \cite{Parry} in the classical setting of rings of ($S$-)integers, Lang showed that the unit equation $ u+v=1$ has only finitely many solutions $u,v\in A$ when $A$ is a $\ZZ$-finitely generated subring of $\mathbb{C}$.
-More generally, Lang \cite{LangIHES} proved Siegel's theorem \cite{Siegel2} on integral points on affine curves in this general setting (the unit equation corresponding to integral points on the affine curve $\mathbb{A}^1\setminus \{0,1\}$), thereby verifying that his general principle holds for affine curves.
+In \cite[p.~202]{Lang2} Lang asks whether finiteness statements involving integral points over rings of integers should continue to hold over arbitrary $\mathbb{Z}$-finitely generated subrings of $\mathbb{C}$.
+This naturally leads us to the following conjecture.

-Summarizing, Lang proved that the arithmetic hyperbolicity of a smooth affine curve over $\Qbar$ persists after extending the base field.
-It is reasonable to suspect this ``persistence'' of arithmetic hyperbolicity to also hold for higher-dimensional varieties.
-The formal statement we are interested in is the Persistence Conjecture for quasi-projective varieties.

 \begin{conjecture}[Persistence Conjecture] Let $k\subset L$ be an extension of algebraically closed fields of characteristic zero.
 If $X$ is an arithmetically hyperbolic variety over $k$, then $X_L$ is arithmetically hyperbolic over $L$. \end{conjecture}